mjwhite8119/Robots/_posts/2019-07-13-two-wheeled-robot-control.md

 ---
 layout: post
-title:  "Two-wheeled robot control"
+title:  "Two-wheeled robot class model - part 3"
 excerpt: "This article shows the control algorithms for the two-wheeled robot."
 date:   2019-07-13 15:35:44 -0700
 category: Projects
 permalink: /twr-model-control
 ---
 The first two [posts](twr-model-part1) described the programming model of the two-wheeled robot.
 In this post I’ll show the control loops that drive the robot to its requested destination and orientation.
 The control loops are arranged in cascaded fashion where the outer command loop calls the pose loop which calls the speed control loop.
-I described the speed loop in a previous post, so here I’ll detail the command and pose control loops.
+I described the motor speed loop in a previous post, so here I’ll detail the command and pose control loops.

 ![Robots]({{site.url}}{{site.baseurl}}/assets/images/Two-Wheeled-Robot-Slides.002.jpeg)